 My Body, My Self For Boys, revised 3rd edition (What’s Happening to My Body?) by Linda Madara

 Perfect for siblings who are getting a new brother or sister. [picture book, ages 2-6]

 It’s Perfectly Normal: Changing Bodies, Growing Up, Sex and Sexual Health by Robie H. Harris and Michael Emberley

 I like this book for 2nd graders … roughly around age 7 or 8 particularly for kids who are very inquisitive about this topic.
-I’m thinking my middle child.
-It’s by the same author as It’s Perfectly Normal, but this book is more targeted to answering the question of how are babies made?
+I’m thinking of my middle child.
+It’s by the same author as It’s Perfectly Normal, but this book is more targeted at answering the question of how are babies made?
 This would be especially good for families with big spans between siblings.
-Other nice features to this book are All Kinds of Families and Okay Touches, Not Okay Touches.
-The trio of books by Robie H. Harris are nice to have.
+Other nice features of this book are All Kinds of Families and Okay Touches, Not Okay Touches.
+The trio of books by Robie H. Harris is nice to have.
 (The third book is It’s So Amazing above.)

 Girlology: A Girl’s Guide to *Stuff that Matters (*Relationships, body talk & girl power!) by Melisa Holmes, M.D. and Trish Hutchinson, M.D.